 - Conversion tactics (actual visits, website sessions, visitors guide orders etc.): paid social is number one, with paid search following, then other targeted digital and native placements.

 - As does GRCVB, Visit N.C. plans to work more on Google (Travel Guide) content to optimize better, leading to better representation of the state, tourism-wise.

 - GRCVB and Visit N.C.'s content strategies reflect one another greatly, focusing more and more on insider content and articles that search engines and travel information sources outside of the market simply cannot compete with.

 Author: Andrew H. Baker

-Andrew Baker is the assistant marketing manager at the Greater Raleigh CVB and has only been at the Bureau for a short while.
+Andrew Baker is assistant marketing manager at the Greater Raleigh CVB and has been at the Bureau only a short while.
 Starting his career in local government, he has transitioned from the wild world of parks and recreation and now has his sights set on taking over the destination marketing world.